jodienorris030/notes/README.md

 # 2024-02-26
 - "Today's programming wisdom is to remember that code is read far more often than it is written.
 Therefore, focus on clarity and maintainability; write self-documenting code with meaningful variable names, concise comments, and modular structures.
 Always aim to make your code easy for others (and your future self) to understand and modify.
 And remember, simplicity is the ultimate sophistication."

+# 2024-02-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and robustness are key virtues in software development."

+In more detail, this quote emphasizes that striving to make a program faster or more efficient before it's fully functional or without concrete evidence of performance issues can lead to complex, hard-to-understand code and may introduce new bugs.
+It's better to design for clarity and adaptability, ensuring correctness and maintainability, and then address specific performance bottlenecks with data-driven optimizations.